RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 git rebase master
 git push origin [my/branch] (if master rebase pulled in new changes, use git push -origin HEAD -f )
 ```
-If rebasing your branch still fails or provokes merge conflicts, see Troubleshooting.
+If rebasing your branch still fails or provokes merge conflicts, see Troubleshooting(#troubleshooting-your-pull-request).

 | What does force pushing do? |
 | --- |